brianglass/anastasis/files/kontakion_49.md

 Celebrate and make melody with all the angels.
 For your brother was lost and has been found.</span><span style="font-size:14.0pt;
 mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">
-He was dead and beyond expectation he has returned to life.Â’</span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
+He was dead and beyond expectation he has returned to life.’</span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
 mso-bidi-font-weight:bold">
 When he heard these words he was persuaded
 And shared the gladness with his brother.
 And he began to sing and say,</span><span style="font-size:14.0pt;
 mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">
-Â‘All of you shout with praise,
+‘All of you shout with praise,
 Sin is forgiven, and whose iniquity</span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
 mso-bidi-font-weight:bold">
 Has been covered and wiped away.</span><span style="font-size:14.0pt;
 mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">
 I bless you, lover of mankind, who have saved my brother also, you the</span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
 font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">
-Master and Lord of the ages.Â’</span>
+Master and Lord of the ages.’</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
 color:red;mso-bidi-font-weight:bold">22</span>